“Your people shall be my people…” Ruth 1:16

 Rather than offering advice on the in-law relationship, I offer four stories in Scripture:

-- Jacob and his father-in-law starting in Genesis 29, or
+Jacob and his father-in-law beginning in Genesis 29, or

 Sometimes, you just have to remember that these folks are the reason your spouse exists, and sometimes that will have to be enough.
 If not, I hope reading about these Biblical marriages might help offer some perspective and encouragement.